nithril/angular-draganddrop/README.md

 `drop` enable drop support on an element

 `drop-callback` callback called then drop occurs.
 Evaluated as an expression.
-If the expression evalutes as a function, it will be called with `dragData` as argument
+If the expression evalutes as a function, it will be called with `dragModel` as argument

+`drop-mouse-enter` callback called when mouse enter the drop zone

+`drop-mouse-leave` callback called when mouse leave the drop zone

+`drop-mouse-move` callback called when mouse move inside the drop zone

 #### Sample